 - Make regular appointments with the hygienist.
 A hygienist can help with teeth cleaning by reaching the areas that you may not be able to get to.
 Make a 30 minute appointment every six months to ensure that all your teeth are clean and that you’re not getting a plaque build up around the implant collar.

 - Stop smoking.
 If you’re a regular smoker then this can weaken your bones and can be one of the main reasons why dental implants fail.

 - Take care when you’re chewing hard food.
 Items like ice and hard or boiled sweets can cause damage to the crown and to your natural teeth.
 So, exercise caution if you’re eating very hard food and chew it carefully.

-- Make regular dental checkups.
+- Attend for your regular dental check-ups atleast twice per year.
 Your dentist will be able to check that the implant is still doing well, is healthy, and can take x-rays to see whether there has been any bone loss and that the implant is still connected to the tooth.
 Your dentist will also be able to see whether your cleaning regime is effective and to suggest improvements where it is not.

 - Look out for issues.
 Some of the most common problems that can arise with dental implants include pain, redness, and swelling of the gum around the implant, and bleeding or movement.
 Acting quickly when you experience any of these could be essential for long-term dental implant health.